Parthkotwe/Weather_App/README.md

 Search for Weather
 Enter the name of a city in the search box and click the "Search" button.

-The app will fetch the weather data for the entered city and display:
+The app will display:

-The current temperature, maximum and minimum temperature, weather condition, wind speed, and humidity.
+Current Weather: Temperature, maximum and minimum temperature, weather condition, wind speed, and humidity.

-A 5-day weather forecast with the date, temperature, and condition for each day.
+5-Day Forecast: A forecast showing the date, temperature, and condition for each day.

 Toggle Dark Mode
-Click the "Dark Mode" button to switch to dark mode, or "Light Mode" to switch back to light mode.
+Click the "Dark Mode" button to switch to dark mode or "Light Mode" to revert to light mode.

-The app will toggle between dark and light modes, making it easier to use in different environments.
+The app will switch between dark and light modes to enhance usability in different environments.

 Example Output
-For a city like London, the app will show:
+For a city like London, the app will display:

-mathematica
-Copy
-Edit
 Weather in London:
-- Temperature: 15°C
+Temperature: 15°C
-- Max Temp: 18°C
+Max Temp: 18°C
-- Min Temp: 12°C
+Min Temp: 12°C
-- Weather: Clear Sky
+Weather: Clear Sky

-It will also display a 5-day forecast with temperatures and weather conditions.
+It will also show a 5-day forecast with the following example:
+Day 1: 16°C, Cloudy
+Day 2: 17°C, Partly Cloudy
+Day 3: 14°C, Rain
+Day 4: 18°C, Clear Sky
+Day 5: 16°C, Overcast

+This ensures users can get both current and future weather data at a glance.